kitty624/JA2-v1.13-Wildfire-6.07-Map-Mod/ReadMe.txt

 You can also use this MOD together with the JA2 1.13 Wildfire Merc MOD, to get the best Wildfire Feeling!
+To use these 2 MODs together, first install this Maps MOD and then install the Merc MOD.

 Thanks to Jax(Jelinobas) and Smeagol for providing this MOD!